christsven/H.E.A.T/factions/UNFIBAL Forces.md

 | Rule | Description | Cost |
 | --- | --- | --- |
 | Team Medic | One soldier is replaced by a medic.
 The medic obeys standard medic rules<br>for its squad and any friendly unit within 6" of the squad. | +30pt |

+### Maximal support

+To counterbalance the missing HE rounds, a UN fields more support weaponry than comparable formations.

+_TLDR: When using a default platoon roster, UN platoons may reinforce the platoon with a third one of the optional rows._

 ***